LEOXINGU/lftools/README.md

 </div>

 ### Binary Thresholding
-Creates a binarized raster by dividing the input raster into two distinct classes from statistical data (lower and upper threshold) of area samples.</br>A class matches the values within the range of thresholds, where the value 1 (true) is returned.
+Creates a binarized raster, dividing the input raster into two distinct classes from statistical data (lower and upper threshold) from area or point samples.
+Optionally, minimum and maximum threshold values can also be set.</br>A class matches the values within the range of thresholds, where the value 1 (true) is returned.
 The other class corresponds to values outside the range, returning the value 0 (false).
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>